SaraMWillis/example-docs/docs/running_jobs/batch_jobs/batch_directives/index.md

   <tr>
     <td rowspan=3  style="vertical-align: middle;">Puma</td>
     <td><code>#SBATCH --gres=gpu:1</code></td>
     <td>Request a single GPU.
-This will either target one Volta GPU (v100) or one A100 MIG slice, depending on availability.
+This will either target one Volta GPU (v100) or one <a href="../../../resources/compute_resources/#mig-multi-instance-gpu-resources">A100 MIG slice</a>, depending on availability.
 Only one GPU should be selected with this method to avoid being allocated multiple MIG slices.</td>
   </tr>
   <tr>
     <td><code>#SBATCH --gres=gpu:nvidia_a100_80gb_pcie_2g.20gb</code></td>